arcadeJHS/ai-search-sveltekit/README.md

 This command builds the components in `dist-web-components` folder, in `es` e `umd` formats.

-Then include the compiled js library in a html page, and use the web components (see `/DEMO/index.html`):
+Then include the compiled js library in a html page, and use the web components as you wish (see `DEMO/index.html`, or the complete story in `.storybook-web-components/stories/page.stories.js` for a complete example):

 ```html
 <!DOCTYPE html>